-Study of plant and fungal communities
+Study of plant, fungal and microbial communities

 Goals of our research